vZMA/web-api/README.md

-# Albuquerque ARTCC 2020  - API
+# Miami ARTCC 2020  - API
 An Express app that provides data to UI

 # License

-The Albuquerque ARTCC website is hereby released under the Creative Commons CC BY-NC-SA 4.0 license.
+The Miami ARTCC website is hereby released under the Creative Commons CC BY-NC-SA 4.0 license.
 Please ensure you are familiar with the license before contributing to this project.
 A couple of key takeaways:

-1. If you choose to share or alter this project, you **MUST** give credit to the contributors of this project.
+If you choose to share or alter this project, you MUST give credit to the contributors of this project.
-2. You may **NOT** use any of this project for commercial purposes.
+You may NOT use any of this project for commercial purposes.
-3. If you create a derivitive of this project, that project **MUST** be released under the same license.
+If you create a derivitive of this project, that project MUST be released under the same license. https://creativecommons.org/licenses/by-nc-sa/4.0/

-https://creativecommons.org/licenses/by-nc-sa/4.0/
+Note: The original authors of this codebase are members of the Albuquerque ARTCC listed below:

+Daan Janssen
+Austin Robison
+Robby Maura

 # Contributors
-The following people have contributed to this project.
-If you have contributed, but your name is not listed here, or if you are on this list and would like to be removed, please email atm@zabartcc.org.

-Daan Janssen
-Alexandra Robison
+If you would like to contribute to this repository, please contact fe@zmaartcc.net

 Thank you to all contributors, past and present.